sct-pipeline/contrast-agnostic-softseg-spinalcord/monai/inference_instructions.md

 The following steps are required for using the contrast-agnostic model.

-### Step 1: Setting up the environment and Installing dependencies
+### Setting up the environment and Installing dependencies

 The following commands show how to set up the environment.
 Note that the documentation assumes that the user has `conda` installed on their system.
 Instructions on installing `conda` can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).